tdjsnelling/orderbook/README.md

 When connecting to the websocket, the server expects a URL query parameter `user` to identify the connection.
 For example, you could connect to `wss://example.com/?user=alice`.

+The engine itself provides no method for authentication.
+Any client can connect to the websocket with any ID.

 Once connected to, the endpoint expects messages in the format:

 ```